Canidae Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Canidae appears to be an above-average dry dog food.
+Judging by its ingredients alone, Canidae Dog Food looks like an above average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.